scale-docs/docs/Equity/trading.md

 ---

-# Embrace the Future of Trading with EQUITY!
+# Embrace the Future of Trading with Equity!

-Welcome to the exciting world of EQUITY, the state-of-the-art decentralized exchange that liberates you from the constraints of traditional trading.
+Welcome to the exciting world of Equity, the state-of-the-art decentralized exchange that liberates you from the constraints of traditional trading.
 Forget usernames and passwords and dive right into the game!
 Our innovative aggregate price feed curbs the risk of liquidations from fleeting wicks, offering you a robust and reliable trading platform.

 ## Getting Started

 Are you new to the crypto universe?
 Fret not!
 We've got your back.
-If you're yet to get a wallet, we recommend using **Rabby** [Download Rabby](https://rabby.io/).
+If you're yet to get a wallet, we recommend using [Rabby](https://rabby.io/) or [MetaMask](https://metamask.io) for the best experience.

 ## Connecting Your Wallet

 Once your wallet is ready, it's time to connect it with our trading platform.
-It's as easy as clicking the "Connect Wallet" button on the EQUITY Trade page.
+It's as easy as clicking the "Connect Wallet" button on the Trade page.
 Should you encounter a message prompting you to "Add Fantom", go ahead and add the respective network to your wallet.
 Alternatively, you can manually add these networks for a more personalized experience.

 ## Ensuring Uninterrupted Trading

-Being a decentralized exchange, EQUITY runs data queries and transactions through an RPC URL.
-Now, there might be times when the RPC URL lags, resulting in slow data load.
-During these periods, you can use a backup URL to ensure uninterrupted trading.
+Being a decentralized exchange, Equity runs data queries and transactions through an RPC Server.
+Now, there might be times when the RPC lags, resulting in slow data load.
+During these periods, you can use an alternative or backup RPC to ensure uninterrupted trading.
 Just switch the RPC URL in the network settings of your wallet, and you're good to go!

 ## Your First Steps in Trading